David Goffin: 2017: Top 10, ATP Finals runner-up, Davis Cup final

 Goffin returned to the tour in July with early losses at Umag and Gstaad.
 Following second and first round losses in Montréal and Cincinnati, respectively, Goffin reached the fourth round of the US Open for the first time.
 There, he lost to Andrey Rublev in straight sets.
 He then led Belgium to another Davis Cup victory against Australia in the World Group semifinals with four-set wins in both his singles rubbers against Nick Kyrgios and John Millman.
 With this win, Belgium reached its second Davis Cup final in three years, having lost to Great Britain in the 2015 final.

-In October, Goffin won back-to-back titles in Shenzen and Tokyo.
+In October, Goffin won back-to-back titles in Shenzhen and Tokyo.
 His title in Shenzhen was his third career title and first on the main tour since 2014, having lost in his six previous finals.
 By winning his first ATP 500 title in Tokyo, Goffin returned to the top ten, having been absent since May.

 Goffin qualified outright for the season-ending ATP Finals for the first time, having played as an alternate for Gaël Monfils in 2016.
 In the round-robin stage, victories over World No. 1 Rafael Nadal and Dominic Thiem secured him the runner-up spot in the Pete Sampras Group, behind Grigor Dimitrov.
 He beat Roger Federer for the first time in his career in the semifinal, ending a six match losing streak against him.
 Goffin became the sixth player to beat Federer and Nadal at the same event and the first since Nikolay Davydenko in 2009 to beat the top two-ranked players at year-end finals.
 In the final, Goffin was beaten by Dimitrov, 7–5, 4–6, 6–3.
 He ended the year with a career-high ranking of No. 7.

-In his final event of the season, Goffin represented Belgium in the Davis Cup World Group final against France in Villeneuve d'Ascq, France on 24–26 November.
+In his final event of the season, Goffin represented Belgium in the Davis Cup World Group final against France in Villeneuve-d'Ascq, France on 24–26 November.
 Despite Goffin winning both his singles rubbers against Lucas Pouille and Jo-Wilfried Tsonga, the Belgian team were defeated 2–3.
 Goffin ended the year having won all six of the singles rubbers he played in 2017, against France, Italy in the quarterfinals, and Australia in the semifinals.